-Earthworks will include re-contouring, excavations for drainage reticulation, formation of building platforms, and roading.
+Earthworks will include recontouring, excavations for drainage reticulation and proposed services, formation of building platforms, constructing metalled rural access roads and establishing a temporary laydown area for the construction phase.
+The minor earthworks will involve bringing in imported fill material.
 The site will contain specific erosion and sediment control measures suitable to control the Earthworks area.

-2.1.
+2.3.
 Geotechnical Investigation

-A site-specific Geotechnical investigation has been prepared for the development site by CMW.
+A site-specific Geotechnical investigation has been prepared for the development site by CMW dated 6th May 2025, Nov 2025 s53 response comments.
 The report identifies the approximate distribution of prevailing landforms and geologies for the local area.
-The published geological maps for the area generally align with the geology encountered onsite as comprised of cross-bedded pumice sand, silt and gravel of the Hinuera Formation.
+The published geological maps for the area generally align with the geology encountered onsite as comprised of interbedded sand, silt, and gravel from the Hinuera Formation.